-On Wednesday, the Free Software Foundation celebrated "the 40th anniversary of the GNU operating system and the launch of the free software movement," with a announcement who called it “a turning point in its history s.gnu
+On Wednesday, the Free Software Foundation celebrated "the 40th anniversary of the GNU operating system and the launch of the free software movement," with a announcement who called it “a turning point in the history of computing.

-“Forty years later, GNU and freedom are even stronger.
-Software is deeply embedded in everyday life, and the vast majority of users do not have full control over it…”
+“Forty years later, GNU and free software are still going strong.
+Software is deeply ingrained in everyday life, and the vast majority of users do not have full control over it…”

 On September 27, 1983, a computer scientist named Richard Stallman announced plans to develop a free software Unix-like operating system called GNU, from “GNU's not Unix”.

-GNU is the only one system developed specifically for user freedom and has remained true to its founding ideals for forty years.
+GNU is the only operating system developed specifically for user freedom and has remained true to its founding ideals for forty years.

 Since 1983, the GNU project has provided a complete operating system to replace proprietary operating systems.
 This was made possible by forty years of tireless work by volunteer GNU developers around the world.